 After my post on the beauty benefits of rose water, a lot of you have been asking whether it’s possible to make this fragrant multi-tasker at home.

-Yes, it’s definitely possible to make rosewater at home — and it’s easy enough.
+Yes, it’s possible to make your own rose water — and it’s easy.

-In fact, growing up, I always looked forward to visiting my grandmother in her pretty summer cottage, which was steeped in the fragrance of meltingly luxurious rose creams and fluffy rose-dusted powder puffs.
+Growing up, I always looked forward to visiting my grandmother in her pretty summer cottage steeped in the fragrance of meltingly luxurious rose creams and fluffy rose-dusted powder puffs.

-While these sweet smelling lotions and potions are no longer within reach, these DIY rosewater recipes bring back those wonderful memories of playing dress-up in her bedroom.
+While these sweet-smelling lotions and potions are no longer within reach, these DIY rose water recipes bring back beautiful memories of playing dress-up in her bedroom.

-Plus, they are fresh, toxin-free and safer for the skin than a lot of store-bought varieties that are laden with chemicals.
+Plus, they are fresh, toxin-free, and safer for the skin than many store-bought varieties laden with chemicals.

-Here, then, is a quick masterclass — four of them, in fact — on how to make rose water at home.
+Here, then, is a step-by-step masterclass on four different ways to make rose water at home.

-How to make rose water: The original way
+How to make rose water: The original recipe from ancient times

-- Fill the bottom 3-4 inches of an enamel pot with rose petals.
-Pour purified water (ideally, it should be distilled water) over them until they are just covered.
+- Fill the bottom 3-4 inches of an enamel pot with fresh rose petals.
+Pour purified water (ideally, distilled water instead of tap water) over them until they are covered.

-- Heat the water till it starts steaming but do not let it come to a boil.
+- Heat the water until it starts steaming, but do not let it boil.

-- Simmer until the petals lose their colour.
-At this point, the water will have taken on the colour of the petals and you will see oil on the surface.
-This will take approximately 60 minutes.
+- Simmer until the petals lose their color.
+At this point, the water will have taken on the color of the petals, and you will see oil on the surface.
+The process will take approximately 60 minutes.

-- Strain the water and squeeze out the liquid from the petals.
-This is your rose water.
+- Strain the water and squeeze out the liquid from the petals — this is your homemade rosewater.

 How to make rose water at home: The quick & easy recipe